 3. Optimize your website for mobile

-Improving the user experience (UX) for mobile shopping is increasingly important.
-Optimize for mobile devices by making sure your navigation is clear, your call-to-action (CTA) buttons are easy to find and remove popups and sidebars.
+Improving the user experience (UX) for mobile shopping is an obvious must-have.
+Optimize for mobile devices by:

 4. Audit your checkout page

 Before you get an increase in online orders it’s important to test your e-commerce checkout page experience and improve it if necessary.
-It’s key to make the checkout process as easy as possible for customers to avoid them abandoning their shopping carts.
-This includes making sure it’s secure, easy to navigate, and doesn’t require the shopper to take too many steps to complete their purchase.
+It’s key to make the checkout process as easy as possible for customers to avoid abandoned shopping carts.
+This includes making sure it’s secure, easy to navigate, and requires only a few steps to complete purchases.